Manvi07/academic-kickstart/content/authors/admin/_index.md

   link: files/cv.pdf

 ---
-I am a pre-final year undergraduate student at IIT Mandi, majoring in Computer Science.
+I am a final year undergraduate student at IIT Mandi, majoring in Computer Science.
 My research interests include Deep Learning and Mathematical Computer Science.
 I am the founder chairperson of ACM-Women Chapter IIT Mandi, that constantly works towards women upliftment in the field of technology.
 I have completed my winter-semester 2019-2020 at RWTH Aachen University Germany, where I got a chance to indulge in Masters-level courses & research projects.

+Currently, I am working with <a href="https://scholar.google.co.in/citations?user=qZkww5oAAAAJ&hl=en" target=_blank>Dr. Samar Agnihotri</a> on my final year Major Technical Project, which is on <b>Mutual Information Estimation in Deep Neural Networks</b>.

-My other hobbies include reading & travelling.
+My other hobbies include reading, writing & travelling.
 I have always been fascinated by the advancements shaping our future and believe that the only attitude that keeps one going is to never stop learning!